riclolsen/json-scada/src/svg-display-editor/README.md

 ## Standard Inkscape Usage

-To learn how to use the Inkscape SVG graphics editor there is plenty of material available throughout the web.
-We just point some useful resources here.
+There is plenty of material available throughout the web to help learn how to use the Inkscape SVG graphics editor.
+We just point here some useful resources.

 * Inkscape official manual
 	http://tavmjong.free.fr/INKSCAPE/MANUAL/html/